lizmat/articles/dont-fear-the-grepper-3.md

 ```
 * %% 2
 ```
 Now, this is all very cool, but it limits to what you can do in the condition.
-And it prohibits any more complex conditions.
-So maybe we need to look at simplification in another direction.
+A more complex condition could not be specified that way.
+So maybe we need to look at simplification in another direction as well.

 Another way to simplify the pointy block version is using [the topic variable `$_`](https://docs.raku.org/language/variables#index-entry-topic_variable).
 ```